 Whatever the weather, Ambleside and Windermere can engage, entertain and be the locations for enjoyment for families of all ages during the 2016 summer holidays.

 Starting over in Windermere and The Lake District National Park Authority Visitor Centre at Brockhole which always has a diverse line up of events aimed at the whole family.
-This July and August enjoy everything from birdwatching to bushcraft and survival skills, guided bikes rides to weekly Wordsworth Wednesdays for tiny tots.
-A comprehensive details and a full schedule of events can be found at http://www.brockhole.co.uk/whats-on/ with some events and activities being free.
+This July and August enjoy everything from bird watching to bush craft and survival skills, guided bikes rides to just for adults, creative workshops.
+A comprehensive details and a full schedule of events can be found at https://www.brockhole.co.uk/events with some events and activities being free.

 Close to Ambleside and either a walk, bike ride, boat ride or drive is the ever popular Hill Top, Beatrix Potter’s home.
 Look around her home, the stunning gardens that inspired her writing and illustrations and really step back in time.
 It is imperative tickets are booked in advance though due to it’s popularity.
 The Western side of Lake Windermere is well worth a discovery and easily accessed from Ambleside.